catseye/DiskSumo/README.markdown

 If you have a need for this program, then the first hurdle you will have to overcome is getting it onto your Commodore 64 in the first place.
 You will probably need to type it in.

+The program is menu-driven, so its usage should be self-explanatory.
+Hook up a null modem cable between the Commodore 64 and another computer, start a terminal program on that computer, and set the baud rate to 300.
+After starting the XMODEM upload on the Commodore 64, start an XMODEM download on the other computer.
+(You may have to stop the XMODEM download manually after it is finished, as XMODEM is not a very sophisticated protocol, and DiskSumo just barely implements it.)

 The name "DiskSumo" started life as a typo for "DiskDump".